 Yogurt covered raisins are a big hit with our kids too.
 You can usually find them in the bulk food section of your grocery store.
 When choosing any dried fruit bag, make sure to read the ingredients and watch for added sugar or corn syrup.
 The H & H bag has a little added sugar (not much) and the PC bag has none.

-Nuts are always great - High in Iron and Fibre, they should be included as often as possible in your child's diet.
-Did you know that PC dark chocolate covered almonds contain 30% IRON and their sea salt & pepper kettle cooked peanuts contain 24% FIBRE?!
-A great way to make peanuts (or any nuts) a little more interesting to your kids's, is to get ones that are flavoured.
+Nuts are always great - High in iron and fibre, they should be included as often as possible in your child's diet.
+Did you know that PC dark chocolate covered almonds contain 30% iron and their sea salt & pepper kettle cooked peanuts contain 24% fibre?!
+A great way to make peanuts (or any nuts) a little more interesting to your kids', is to get ones that are flavoured.
 I bet they're a big hit!
 Our favourite flavours are salt & vinegar and sea salt & black pepper peanuts from PC.
 Other great nuts your kid will love are cashews, macadamias, pistachios and corn nuts.

 Cookies & Other Sweets - These dark chocolate and banana breakfast biscuits from President's Choice are great!
 They contain 20% fibre and 15% iron.
 Talk about healthy cookies!
 And the kids LOVE 'em!
 Bran or oatmeal muffins and cookies are definitely a healthier choice than their sugary counterparts.
 And applesauce is always a great sweet snack that you can feel good about your kid eating.
 We buy the unsweetened organic one from PC.